chrisdreid/splinaltap/README.md

 except ImportError:
     print("Matplotlib is not installed for manual plotting")

-# Plot the entire solver with all splines and channels
+# Plot the entire solver with all splines and channels in a single graph
-solver.plot(samples=100, theme="light")  # Also supports 'dark' theme
+solver.plot(samples=100, theme="light", overlay=True)  # Default behavior

+# Plot the entire solver with each spline in its own subplot
+solver.plot(samples=100, overlay=False)

 # Plot with dark theme and save to file
 solver.plot(samples=100, theme="dark", save_path="dark_theme_plot.png")